aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to OTT</h2>

+XLSM is a Microsoft Excel macro-enabled workbook file format.
+It is used to store data in tabular form and can contain macros, charts, and other features.
+OTT is a Microsoft Word template file format.
+It is used to create documents with predefined styles, formatting, and layout.
+Converting XLSM to OTT is beneficial for creating documents with predefined styles, formatting, and layout.

+<h2>How Aspose.Total Helps for XLSM to OTT Conversion</h2>
-For a Python developer, who is trying to add a XLSM to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and OTT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and OTT files.
+It helps to automate the conversion process of XLSM to OTT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with XLSM files.
+It helps to read, write, and manipulate XLSM files.
+It also supports various features like worksheets, charts, images, and shapes.
+It also provides features to convert XLSM files to other formats like HTML, PDF, XPS, and many more.

+The Aspose.Words for Python via .NET API provides a wide range of features to work with OTT files.
+It helps to read, write, and manipulate OTT files.
+It also supports various features like formatting, styles, and layout.
+It also provides features to convert OTT files to other formats like HTML, PDF, XPS, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLSM to OTT.
+It helps to create documents with predefined styles, formatting, and layout.
+It also provides features to convert XLSM and OTT files to other formats.
+It is a full package of various APIs dealing different formats.

 {{% /blocks/products/pf/feature-page-summary %}}